AlibabaCloudDocs/vod/intl.en-US/FAQ/FAQ about the short video SDK/FAQ about the short video SDK for iOS.md

 1. Create a RAM user by using your Alibaba Cloud account and grant the AliyunSTSAssumeRoleAccess permission to the RAM user.
 2. Use the RAM user to create a role and grant the AliyunVODFullAccess permission to the role.
 3. Call the STS SDK to obtain the security token.
-For more information, see [Sample code of SDK for Java](https://help.aliyun.com/document_detail/28788.html).
+For more information, see [STS SDK for Java](/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for Java.md).

     **Note:** Use the AccessKey pair of the RAM user to call the STS SDK.